AnderMarinG/Proyect1/Readme-English.md

 It has 5 basic questions, which can be extended by modifying the fixed arrays, and adding an input and question of more in the main.

 It is executed from the main file, a menu containing the instructions is displayed.

+All the coments in the program and the question are in spanish.